UAMLDA/Onboarding/GettingSetup.md

 # Code / Cloud Resources
 * [Anaconda](https://www.anaconda.com/) - This is the recommended version of Python that should be used for development.
 You will need to install other packages as well but this is a good start.
 * [Tensorflow](https://www.tensorflow.org/) - Most of our code is Tensorflow- or Keras-based, and the UA HPC uses this software as well.
 * [PyTorch](https://pytorch.org/) - Alternative to Tensorflow for training and evaluating neural networks.
+* [Adversarial Robustness Toolbox](https://github.com/Trusted-AI/adversarial-robustness-toolbox) - Python library for adversarial machine learning.
 * [Visual Studio Code](https://code.visualstudio.com/) - Good Python IDE
 * [Spyder](https://www.spyder-ide.org/) - Good Python IDE
 * [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/) - Juypter Lab is a bit of an improvement over Jupyter and makes the web browser feel much more like an IDE